 Dr. Sangeeta Goel is a medical specialist in vascular neurology.
-After completing medical school at Medical College Baroda, she performed her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
-Patient ratings for Dr. Goel average 1.5 stars out of 5.
-Dr. Goel takes Medicare insurance.
+The average patient rating for Dr. Goel is 1.5 stars out of 5.
+She is an in-network provider for Medicare insurance.
+She obtained her medical school training at Medical College Baroda and performed her residency at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.

 Conditions / Treatments